 Kerberos is strictly an authentication protocol; it is designed to convey only the identity of the principals on each side of the connection.
 The Kerberos protocol does contain extensibility points to allow extra vendor-defined information to be conveyed (along with the ticket) during authentication.
-This is expressed as the auth\data field in the Kerberos ticket.
+This is expressed as the auth_data field in the Kerberos ticket.

-Microsoft Windows® uses this auth\data field in the ticket to pass along the SID of the account and to group SIDs during authentication.
+Windows uses this auth_data field in the ticket to pass along the SID of the account and to group SIDs during authentication.
 The structure that is used for this behavior is termed the privilege attribute certificate (PAC).
 The PAC contains all the account's group memberships and is used to provide sufficient context on the server to make authorization decisions (for example, "can this user open this file?").
 The encoding of the group information is publicly available from Microsoft.
-See KERBPAC].
+See Utilizing the Windows 2000 Authorization Data in Kerberos Tickets for Access Control to Resources [KERBPAC].

-Although group membership information is a common use of the auth\data field, Microsoft also included additional profile and account management information, such as the location of the account's root directory.
+Although group membership information is a common use of the auth_data field, Microsoft also included additional profile and account management information, such as the location of the account's root directory.
 This design greatly aids certain enterprise deployment scenarios.
 This additional information is used for supporting interactive logon.
 These additions are available through the Microsoft Protocol Technology Licensing Programs [MSFT-LEGAL].